eXascaleInfolab/PyExPool/README.md

 ## Requirements

-Multi-Process Execution Pool can be run without any external modules with automatically disabled load balancing.
+Multi-Process Execution Pool *can be run without any external modules* with automatically disabled load balancing.
 The external modules / apps are required only for the extended functionality:
-- [psutil](https://pypi.python.org/pypi/psutil) is required the dynamic jobs balancing to perform the in-RAM computations (`_LIMIT_WORKERS_RAM = True`) and limit memory consumption of the workers.
+- [psutil](https://pypi.python.org/pypi/psutil) is required for the dynamic jobs balancing to perform the in-RAM computations (`_LIMIT_WORKERS_RAM = True`) and limit memory consumption of the workers.
 ```
 $ sudo pip install psutil
 ```
-- [hwloc](http://www.admin-magazine.com/HPC/Articles/hwloc-Which-Processor-Is-Running-Your-Service) (includes `lstopo`) is required to identify enumeration type of CPUs to perform correct CPU affinity masking.
-Required only for the automatic affinity masking with cache usage optimization an only if the CPU enumeration type is not specified manually.
+- [hwloc](http://www.admin-magazine.com/HPC/Articles/hwloc-Which-Processor-Is-Running-Your-Service) (includes `lstopo`) is required to identify enumeration type of logical CPUs to perform correct CPU affinity masking.
+Required only for the automatic affinity masking with cache usage optimization and only if the CPU enumeration type is not specified manually.
 ```
 $ sudo apt-get install -y hwloc
 ```